ipfs-inactive/blog/content/post/67-crdt-research-meetup.md

 By providing a Byzantine Fault Tolerant (BFT) Cluster to which you push the CRDT operations from the multiple replicas, this cluster can be used to reach consensus on the state and produce a certificate of that state to the client, without compromising availability or the strong eventual consistency guarantees.

-Clients can then opt into using the more secure BFT certificate (with the compromises on availability) or simply just continue using the eventually consistent model that has better availability guarantees (but compromises on security).
+Clients can then opt into using the more secure BFT certificate (with the compromises on availability) or simply continue using the eventually consistent model that has better availability guarantees (but compromises on security).

 ## Evan Miyazono - Protocol Labs RFP Program